Ron Rifkin

-Ron Rifkin (born Saul M. Rifkin; October 31, 1939) is an American actor best known for his roles as Arvin Sloane on the spy drama Alias, Saul Holden on the drama Brothers & Sisters, and District Attorney Ellis Loew in L.A.
+Ron Rifkin (born Saul M. Rifkin; October 31, 1938) is an American actor best known for his roles as Arvin Sloane on the spy drama Alias, Saul Holden on the drama Brothers & Sisters, and District Attorney Ellis Loew in L.A.
 Confidential.
 He received the Tony Award for Best Featured Actor in a Musical for his portrayal of Herr Schultz in the 1998 revival of Cabaret.

 Personal life

-Saul M. Rifkin was born in New York City to Miriam and Herman Rifkin, who was born in Russia.
+Saul M. Rifkin was born in New York City in 1938 to Miriam and Herman Rifkin, who was born in Russia.
 He is the oldest of three children.
-He was raised as an Orthodox Jew and remains Jewish though he left Orthodoxy at the age of 32.
-His wife, Iva Rifkin, owns a fashion design business.
+He was raised as an Orthodox Jew and remains Jewish, though he left Orthodoxy at age 32.

+His wife, Iva March Rifkin, owned a fashion design business.
+She died in 2023.

 Career

 In 2001, Rifkin's association with Touchstone Television began when he played intelligence agent Arvin Sloane in Alias, opposite Jennifer Garner.
-From 2006 to 2011, he played second-in-command businessman Saul Holden on Brothers & Sisters, opposite Sally Field.
-He also played Ann Romano-Royer's (Bonnie Franklin) second boyfriend Nick on One Day at a Time.
+From 2006 to 2011, he played second-in-command businessman Saul Holden on Brothers & Sisters, opposite Sally Field as his sister Nora Walker.
+He also played Ann Romano-Royer (Bonnie Franklin)'s boyfriend Nick on One Day at a Time.
 He was a series regular during the sixth season.
-In the season 7 premiere, "Alex Moves In", it is revealed that Nick dies as a result of an accident with a drunk driver.
+In the season 7 premiere, "Alex Moves In", it was revealed that Nick had been killed as a result of an accident with a drunk driver.

 Rifkin has enjoyed a long and distinguished career in film, on stage, and in television.
 His association with writer Jon Robin Baitz has been especially fruitful.
 In 1991, his performance in Baitz's play The Substance of Fire won him the Obie, Drama Desk, Lucille Lortel, and Drama-Logue awards for Best Actor.
 The next year, he performed in Baitz's Three Hotels, for which he received a second Lucille Lortel and Drama Desk nomination.
-In 1996, he starred in the film version of Substance; in 2002, he appeared in the Baitz play Ten Unknowns at Boston's Huntington Theatre; in 2004, he starred in his play The Paris Letter at the Kirk Douglas Theatre in Los Angeles, a role he reprised the next year at the Laura Pels Theatre in New York City, and appeared in the ABC drama series Brothers & Sisters, which Baitz created, as a character named Saul, Rifkin's real name.
+In 1996, he starred in the film version of Substance; in 2002, he appeared in the Baitz play Ten Unknowns at Boston's Huntington Theatre.
+In 2004, he starred in his play The Paris Letter at the Kirk Douglas Theatre in Los Angeles, a role he reprised in 2005 at the Laura Pels Theatre in New York City.
+Rifkin also appeared in the ABC drama series Brothers & Sisters, which Baitz created.

 Rifkin received a 1998 Tony Award for Best Featured Actor in a Musical for the Broadway revival of Cabaret.
 Additional theatre credits include David Hirson's Wrong Mountain, Arthur Miller's Broken Glass, Ivan Turgenev's A Month in the Country, and Neil Simon's Proposals.